kennethli319/kennethli319.github.io/index.md

 - Maintained routine model building and monitoring of model performance
 - Collaborated closely with the natural language processing team to optimize input quality and ensure superior outcomes

+### Research Assistant - City University of Hong Kong - Jul 2018 - Sep 2018

+- Research project: "Develop a large scale Chinese reading corpus for machine learning of unconscious word segmentation from eye movements"
+- Analysed Chinese word segmentation tasks with eye tracking data

 # Education

-The University of Edinburgh - Master's degree, Speech & Language Processing - 2018 - 2019
+### Master's degree, Speech & Language Processing - The University of Edinburgh - 2018 - 2019

 Thesis: Robust Word Recognition and Alignment of Child Speech Therapy Sessions using Audio and Ultrasound Imaging (with Kaldi and PyTorch)

-City University of Hong Kong - Bachelor of Arts - BA, Linguistics and Language Applications - 2014 - 2018
+### City University of Hong Kong - Bachelor of Arts - BA, Linguistics and Language Applications - 2014 - 2018

 Thesis: A Comparative Study of Interlingual vs. Neural Approach to Machine Translation of Numerical Expressions (with Java and Tensorflow)